chat-sdk/chat-sdk-ios/README.md

   import ChatSDK
   ```

-    Add the following to your briding header
+  Add the following to your bridging header

   ```
   #import "ChatFirebaseAdapter.h"